Lensman/libbasnet/README.md

 ---------
 .\relay [local port] [remote host] [remote port]

-This wil create a UDP relay from your local machine to the server desired.
+This will create a UDP relay from your local machine to the server desired.
 This is for testing purposes, and can be used to sniff / modify packets before they hit the NIC.